 Other than Cervus' exposure to foreign currency fluctuations on its translation of its foreign subsidiaries, Cervus Equipment NZ Limited and Cervus Equipment Australia Pty Ltd, Cervus is not exposed to fluctuations in foreign currency in its sales and expenditures as they are incurred in Canadian dollars.
-Many of our products, including equipment and parts are based on a U.S. dollar price as they are supplied primarily by U.S. manufacturers but are settled in Canadian dollars as they are received.
-However, this may cause fluctuations in the sales values assigned to equipment and parts inventories as Cervus' price structure is to maintain consistent gross margins.
+However, many of our products, including equipment and parts are based on a U.S. dollar price as they are supplied primarily by U.S. manufacturers.
+This may cause fluctuations in the sales values assigned to equipment and parts inventories as Cervus' price structure is to maintain consistent gross margins.
 Both sales revenues and gross margins may fluctuate based on the foreign exchange rate in effect at the time of purchase.
 Certain of Cervus' manufacturers also have programs in place to facilitate and/or reduce the effect of foreign currency fluctuations, primarily on new equipment inventory purchases.